 | November 2022

 When it comes to selling your business, it can feel a lot like sending your child off to college.
 Deep emotions are involved with even the idea of such a change.
 The difference, of course, is when you're selling a company, you are looking to create the best value for your business.
 Creating value means checking your emotions at the door.

 Selling a business is no walk in the park – it’s a complex and time-consuming undertaking.
 Our team of business brokerage experts has decades of experience, and we frequently see business owners repeating similar mistakes.
 Don't fall into the same trap.

-Below are six of the most common mistakes we see and what we recommend instead.
+Below are six of the most common mistakes we see and what we recommend to avoid making them.

 Mistake One: Not Getting Started Soon Enough

 “The one thing that I would tell a business owner is to start the conversation early,” says Aaron Linnebach, Raincatcher Managing Director - West.
 “If you can find your advisory team before you’re ready to sell, you can start discussing the things you need to do for your business so you’re prepared when it’s time to sell.”

 “If you wait until you’re psychologically or emotionally ready to sell, then you may have waited too long because you may already be disenfranchised with your business,” said Aaron as a guest on the Business Leaders Podcast: Start Early Raincatcher Podcast.